What is Key Responsibility Area?

 • Motivates employees:

-It is important in providing the right motivation to employees in their workplace.
+KRAs are important for providing the right motivation to employees in the workplace.
 Without KRAs, an employee feels lost and quickly loses motivation to achieve company goals.
 It gives the much-needed structure so that employees can perform their best and achieve success for the organization.

 What is the difference between key responsibility areas (KRA) and key performance indicators (KPI)?

-Key responsibility areas (KRA) and key performance indicators (KPI) are two distinct measurable units that are helpful in their ways of driving the growth of the organization.
+Key responsibility areas (KRA) and key performance indicators (KPI) are two distinct measurable units that are helpful in their own ways for driving the growth of an organization.
 However, these are uniquely different from each other.
 KRA is an outline of the job role, which is helpful for the employee to understand the employer’s expectations.
 On the other hand, KPI is the employee’s actual performance, usually measured as a numerical score and tied to the organization’s overall vision.

 KRA vs KPI